-The Office of the Rapporteur on the Rights of Afro-Descendants and against Racial Discrimination carried out a visit to Colombia on May 14-18, 2007.
+The Office of the Rapporteur on the Rights of Persons of African Descent and against Racial Discrimination carried out a visit to Colombia on May 14-18, 2007.
 The purpose of the visit was to verify the situation of Afro-Colombian individuals and communities, hold meetings with Colombian State authorities and nongovernmental organizations involved with this issue, and conduct activities to promote the inter-American human rights system.
 At the end of the visit, the IACHR issued Press Release 54/08 and later prepared and published a report, available in Spanish only: Informe sobre la visita al terreno en relación con las Medidas Provisionales ordenadas a favor de los miembros de las Comunidades constituidas por el Consejo Comunitario del Jiguamiandó y las familias del Curbaradó, Municipio de Carmen del Darién, Departamento del Chocó.

 Visit to Brazil (June 30-July 7, 2005)

-The Office of the Rapporteur on the Rights of Afro-Descendants and against Racial Discrimination conducted a promotional visit to the Federative Republic of Brazil from June 30 to July 7, 2005.
+The Office of the Rapporteur on the Rights of Persons of African Descent and against Racial Discrimination conducted a promotional visit to the Federative Republic of Brazil from June 30 to July 7, 2005.
 Activities were held in the Brazilian capital, Brasília, as well as Salvador (Bahía) and São Paulo.
 During the court of the visit, the Special Rapporteur participated in the First National Conference for the Promotion of Racial Equality and met with authorities and with various segments of civil society, particularly with the Brazilian Black Social Movement.

 Visit to an Afro-Descendant Community on the Banks of the Cacarica River, in Northern Chocó, Colombia (June 2003)